bluewave-labs/flagwise/README.md

 With FlagWise, you can:

-- **Monitor LLM traffic in real time** – Intercept and log prompts, responses, and metadata without slowing down your applications
+- **Monitor LLM traffic in real time** – Log prompts, responses, and metadata.
-- **Detect shadow AI usage** – Identify unauthorized models, providers, or prompt patterns that violate internal policies
+- **Detect shadow AI usage** – Identify unauthorized models, providers, or prompt patterns that violate policies.
-- **Analyze security risks** – See which prompts contain sensitive content, potential data leaks, or compliance violations
+- **Analyze security risks** – See which prompts contain sensitive content, potential data leaks or compliance violations.
-- **Get real-time alerts** – Respond instantly when risky or unapproved activity occurs
+- **Get real-time alerts** – Respond instantly when risky or unapproved activity occurs.
-- **Integrate easily** – Deploy with Docker, run the backend with FastAPI, the frontend with React, and store data securely in PostgreSQL
+- **Integrate easily** – Deploy with Docker, run the backend with FastAPI, the frontend with React and store data securely in PostgreSQL

 <img width="1046" height="533" alt="SCR-20250810-etjk" src="https://github.com/user-attachments/assets/be79487c-cf9a-4a01-83ce-be14a1f4aa09" />

 [🚀 Quick Start](#-quick-start) • [📊 Features](#-features) • [📖 Documentation](#-documentation) • [🤝 Contributing](#-contributing)